SmokeShine/Multi-threaded-GetFile-Serve/Readme.md

 files fully transmitted, correct use of locks to access shared state, no race conditions, etc. Note that the automated tests will test _some_ of these automatically, but graders may execute additional tests of these requirements.

+In addition to the sanity tests discussed in part 1, our tests will validate if your submission supports multiple file downloads of varying file sizes concurrently.
+Your implementation employs boss worker model to distribute work and uses appropriate synchronization mechanisms to protect shared data.

 * README (10 points + 5 point extra credit opportunity)
   * Clearly demonstrates your understanding of what you did and why - we